Introduction / History

 Most Iranians are Shi'ite Muslims, including the Iranian Arabs.
 Islam, a religion based on works, has five key "pillars."
 First, all Muslims must profess that there is only one God and that Mohammed was his prophet.
 Second, Muslims are required to pray facing Mecca, Islam's holiest city.
 Third, they must give alms to the poor.
 Fourth, all Muslims are required to participate in ceremonial fasting, especially during the month of Ramadan.
 Finally, Muslims are required to make at least one pilgrimage to Mecca, if possible.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agency that is presently working among the Iranian Arabs.
+Ask the Holy Spirit to grant wisdom and favor to missions agencies presently working among Iranian Arabs.

-* Pray that God will give the Iranian Arab believers boldness to share Christ with their own people.
+Pray that God will give Iranian Arab believers boldness to share Christ with their own people.

-* Ask the Lord to bring forth a triumphant Iranian Arab church for the glory of His name!
+Ask the Lord to bring forth a growing Iranian Arab church for the glory of His name!